-Scalloped Hasselback Potatoes – baked potatoes filled with butter and cheese and topped with a sprinkling of garlic powder.
-They’re sure to please any potato lover!
+Scalloped Hasselback Potatoes – baked russet potatoes filled with butter and cheese and topped with a sprinkling of garlic powder.
+The crispy edges and creamy interiors are sure to please any potato lover!

-SAVE THIS SCALLOPED HASSELBACK POTATO RECIPE TO YOUR FAVORITE PINTEREST BOARD!
+SAVE THIS RECIPE FOR SCALLOPED HASSELBACK POTATOES TO YOUR FAVORITE PINTEREST BOARD!

-- 1 3-inch solid piece of Parmigiano-Reggiano cheese, thin sliced
+- 1 3-inch piece of Parmigiano-Reggiano cheese, thin sliced

 - ¼ teaspoon garlic powder